cn205000/IT-Portfolio/Active Directory/ActiveDirectory-DomainSetup/readme.md

 # 🛠️ Configuring a Domain Controller & Active Directory

-### This project walks you through setting up your Domain Controller
+### This project walks through setting up a virtual **Windows Server Domain Controller** inside **Microsoft Azure**, then connecting a client VM to the domain.
+It simulates a traditional on-premises Active Directory environment.
 ---
 ## 🎥 Video Demonstration